GalenScott/Writing-Portfolio/samples/ZD-multistructure/README.md

 # CEPI Zendesk Support Guide

-This documentation provides a clear, step-by-step reference for using Zendesk to submit and manage support requests for CEPI (MI School Data).
-It is based on the official support process provided by Level Data.
+This documentation provides a clear, step-by-step reference for using Zendesk to submit and manage support requests for [Customer].
+It is based on the official support process provided by [Company].

 ## What You’ll Find Here